-The brown marmorated stink bug (BMSB), Halyomorpha halys, is an introduced, invasive insect new to North America.
-It was first identified in fall 2001 in Allentown, PA; though unconfirmed reports go back as far as 1996.
+The brown marmorated stink bug (BMSB), Halyomorpha halys, is an introduced invasive insect new to North America.
+It was first identified in fall 2001 in Allentown, PA, though unconfirmed reports go back to 1996.
 The accidental introduction was possibly via shipping containers from Asia.
-It is native to China, Japan, Korea and Taiwan.
+It is native to China, Japan, Korea, and Taiwan.

-BMSB is a plant pest that uses its piercing-sucking mouthparts to feed on sap from a wide variety of plants, including field crops, vegetables, fruits, trees and shrubs.
-In addition, like the boxelder bug and the multicolored Asian lady beetle, BMSB congregate on houses and buildings in the fall of the year and accidentally wander inside as a nuisance pest.
-Stink bugs are named for the characteristic, disagreeable, odor they produce, and the cilantro-like odor from BMSB makes the invasion even more distressing.
+BMSB is a plant pest that uses its piercing-sucking mouthparts to feed on sap from a wide variety of plants, including field crops, vegetables, fruits, trees, and shrubs.
+In addition, like the boxelder bug and the multicolored Asian lady beetle, BMSB congregates on houses and buildings in the fall of the year and accidentally wanders inside as a nuisance pest.
+Stink bugs are named for the characteristic, disagreeable odor they produce, and the cilantro-like odor from BMSB makes the invasion even more distressing.

-BMSB has been found in 43 states.
+BMSB has been found in 47 states.
 The first discovery in Iowa was in Cedar Rapids in 2011.
-Since then it has been reported in 20 Iowa counties.
-Please report additional county-detections to email@example.com.
+Currently, it has been reported in 39 Iowa counties.
+Please report additional county detections to firstname.lastname@example.org.
 BMSB has caused crop damage in the mid-Atlantic region and minor agricultural problems elsewhere.
-In Iowa and the remaining states where detected it has been reported as a household nuisance, only.
+In Iowa and the remaining states where detected, it has been reported primarily as a household nuisance.

 Compare BMSB to other stink bugs and "look-alikes" common in Iowa at Stink Bugs and Similar-Appearing Insects.

-BMSB feeds by puncturing plant tissues (leafs, fruits, stems) and sucking out plant juices with its beak.
-Damage can range from mild to severe and may appear as deformation, distortion, speckling, stunting, etc. In the eastern U.S. damage has been reported on field crops (soybean, corn); fruit crops (apple, peach, pear, apple, cherry, raspberry, grape, currant and others); vegetable crops (green bean, asparagus, pepper, tomato, sweet corn); trees and shrubs (crabapple, maple, redbud, serviceberry, viburnum, rose, honeysuckle, and others).
+BMSB feeds by puncturing plant tissues (leaves, fruits, stems) and sucking out plant juices with its beak.
+Damage can range from mild to severe and may appear as deformation, distortion, speckling, stunting, etc. In the eastern U.S., damage has been reported on field crops (soybean, corn); fruit crops (apple, peach, pear, apple, cherry, raspberry, grape, currant, and others); vegetable crops (green bean, asparagus, pepper, tomato, sweet corn); trees and shrubs (crabapple, maple, redbud, serviceberry, viburnum, rose, honeysuckle, and others).

-BMSB enters buildings in the fall when they are seeking sheltered locations where they can successfully spend the winter in hibernation.
-They are not seeking warmth and they cannot predict colder temperatures nor that a house will be heated during winter.
-Like ladybugs, boxelder bugs and cluster flies, every stink bug found indoors walked or crawled in through cracks and gaps during the fall of the year (usually late September to October).
-Typical entry points include cracks and gaps around windows and doors, between the foundation and siding, between the siding and soffit, around chimneys and so forth.
+BMSB enters buildings in the fall when they seek sheltered locations where they can successfully spend the winter in hibernation.
+They are not seeking warmth, and they cannot predict colder temperatures nor that a house will be heated during winter.
+Like ladybugs, boxelder bugs, and cluster flies, every stink bug found indoors walked or crawled in through cracks and gaps during the fall of the year (usually late September to October).
+Typical entry points include cracks and gaps around windows and doors, between the foundation and siding, between the siding and soffit, around chimneys, and so forth.

-Stink bugs do not bite, they cannot sting and they do not feed on structures or house contents or occupants.
-They are a nuisance and annoyance to residents because they are large, can occur in large numbers and fly.
+Stink bugs do not bite, they cannot sting, and they do not feed on structures or house contents, or occupants.
+They are a nuisance and annoyance to residents because they are large, can occur in large numbers, and fly.
 They cannot cause any structural or cosmetic damage to your home.
-Further, stink bugs (and boxelder bugs, ladybugs and cluster flies) cannot reproduce indoors or during the winter.
-While inside, BMSB do not feed and they do not reproduce.
-In fact, females are incapable of reproducing until early spring.
+Further, stink bugs (and boxelder bugs, ladybugs, and cluster flies) cannot reproduce indoors or during the winter.
+While inside, BMSB do not feed, and they do not reproduce.
+Females are incapable of reproducing until early spring.

-The first step in household accidental invader management is to seal cracks, gaps and potential entry points before they get in.
+The first step in household accidental invader management is to seal cracks, gaps, and potential entry points before they get in.
 Exclude BMSB by sealing cracks and openings with caulk or weather-stripping.
-Keep windows, screens and doors in good repair so they seal tightly.
+Keep windows, screens, and doors in good repair to seal tightly.

-Stink bugs already indoors should be removed vacuumed or swept up and discarded.
-If you use a vacuum cleaner or shop vacuum the vacuum bag should be promptly removed and discarded.
+Stink bugs already indoors should be vacuumed or swept up and discarded.
+If you use a vacuum cleaner or shop vacuum, the vacuum bag should be promptly removed and discarded.
 Indoor insecticide sprays for BMSB are not recommended.
-Spraying indoors, including the use of "bug bombs" does not prevent entry and only accidental invaders out in the open at the time of treatment will be affected.
+Spraying indoors, including the use of "bug bombs," does not prevent entry, and only accidental invaders out in the open at the time of treatment will be affected.